What is an Electronic Logging Device (ELD): Benefits, Working & Compliance

 Advantages and Disadvantages of Electronic Logging Devices

-Cost- The initial investment in ELD hardware and software can be high for smaller trucking companies or independent drivers.
-Although the prices of ELDs can vary from place to place the minimum price of ELDs can be between $20- $25/-month.
+The initial investment in ELD software and hardware can be high for smaller trucking companies or independent drivers.
+Although the prices vary from place to place, the minimum can be between $20 and $25 per month.

-Technical issues- Like any electronic device, ELDs have technical issues such as connectivity issues or software errors that can block access.
+Like any electronic device, ELDs can have technical issues, such as connectivity issues or software errors, that can block access.

-Dependence on technology- When relying solely on electronic logging equipment, drivers are more susceptible to damage caused by power outages, faulty equipment, or cyberattacks.
+Drivers who rely solely on electronic logging equipment are more susceptible to damage caused by power outages, faulty equipment, or cyberattacks.

 Final Words